kcf-jackson/animate/readme.md

 ### News

+02/03/2022: Fix an issue related to clicking during animation.

 09/02/2022: Update R Markdown document and Shiny integration.

 - Support using `animate` directly in a code chunk of an R Markdown document.